Arrival Day: Thursday, August 1, 2024

 Participation at VIMA's Chamber Music and Ensembles Program is mandatory for every student.
 Each VIMA student is automatically registered for the Chamber Music and Ensembles Program and will receive a minimum of six coachings with faculty members.
 Placement is established according to your chamber music experience that was described in the submitted student’s application.
 At the discretion of the Director and Faculty, students may be moved from groups as necessary due to individual music ability, group dynamics, or coaching preference.

 Most students will be assigned to one chamber music group for the duration of the Academy.
 Some strings and piano students will have two groups.
 Chamber music groups consist of duets, trios, quartets, quintets, sextets, and octets if necessary.
 Advanced students are responsible to schedule and manage their own daily rehearsals, but help is available for the younger groups.
-There are a minimum of three chamber music concerts held during the Academy.
+There are a minimum of four chamber music concerts held during the Academy.

 Participation at VIMA's Orchestra Program is mandatory for every student.
 Students will take part in either the VIMA Senior Orchestra, VIMA Intermediate Orchestra, or the VIMA Junior Strings.
 Placement is be determined by the audition video recording that accompanies each student’s application.